 This wine is all Graciano (aka Morrestel in France), a red-wine grape traditionally hailing from the Rioja and Navarra regions of Spain.
 The fruit was sourced from the Terra Alta vineyard farmed by Bokisch Vineyards, a winery and grape grower located in the Clement Hills subdistrict of the Lodi AVA.
 Grown on Redding gravelly clay loam, the vines are roughly 19 years old.
 Markus Bokisch named this property “Terra Alta” because it reminded him of the wine region near his home town in the Catalunya region of Spain.
 The vineyard is Certified Organic by CCOF and Certified Green by the Lodi Rules Program.

 After fermentation in one-ton bins, the wine was pressed to neutral French oak puncheons and aged for 16 months.
 It pours a transparent purple, with mouth-watering aromas of red and black fruit.
 On the palate, this is predominately cherries and red berries, with a bit of white pepper spice.
 It has a medium body, not unlike a Pinot Noir.
 It is supported by good tannins that offer up just a hint of bitterness.
 Walsh made 70 cases, and the ABV is 13.4%.

 Other Ser wines

-Although I haven’t tried them, in addition to these selections Ser Winery also offers Rosé of Cinsaut (a red-wine grape from Languedoc-Roussillon, usually characterized by a light body, high acidity, and low tannins), Sparkling Riesling, a second Pinot Noir from the Santa Cruz Mountains, and a second (!)
-Cabernet Pfeffer sourced from the Wirz vineyard.
+Although I haven’t tried them, in addition to these selections Ser Winery also offers Rosé of Cinsaut (a red-wine grape from Languedoc-Roussillon, usually characterized by a light body, high acidity, and low tannins), Sparkling Riesling, a second Pinot Noir from the Santa Cruz Mountains, and yet a third (!)
+Cabernet Pfeffer.
 There is a wine club with three shipment options, the easiest and most reliable way to obtain these limited-production wines.